Huziahmetov-Artur/SmartexLab/README.md

 2) The responsive design remained.
 3) It took about 8 hour.

+20.05:
+1)responsive desing is ready.
+1 hour.

+Time for task - 9 hour.

 To install the application:
 1) clone repo
 2) start "npm install"